What does silicone do for scars?

 • Locking in Moisture: Silicone creates a semi-occlusive barrier that locks in moisture, maintaining an optimal hydration level in the scar tissue.

-• Preventing over-drying: By sealing in moisture, silicone prevents the scar from drying out, which can lead to cracking or increased visibility.
+• Preventing overdrying: Silicone seals in moisture, preventing the scar from drying out, which can lead to cracking or increased visibility.

 • Enhancing Treatment Effectiveness

-• Complementary to Other Treatments: The hydration provided by silicone can enhance the effectiveness of other scar treatments, such as pressure therapy or corticosteroid injections.
+• Complementary to Other Treatments: Silicone’s hydration can enhance the effectiveness of other scar treatments, such as pressure therapy or corticosteroid injections.

 • Ease of Use